Derek Mazou-Sacko: Club career

 On 18 December 2021, Mazou-Sacko made his professional debut for Troyes in a Coupe de France match against Nancy.
 The match ended in a 4–2 penalty shoot-out victory for Nancy after a 1–1 draw.

+On 11 July 2024, Mazou-Sacko signed a three-year contract with Rodez.

+On 31 August 2025, Mazou-Sacko joined Millwall on a long-term contract for an undisclosed fee.

 International career

-Born in France, Mazou-Sacko is of Ivorian descent.
+Born in France, Mazou-Sacko is Ivorian by descent.
 He is a France youth international, and has represented his country at under-18 level.